Hydrodynamic limits for the free Kawasaki dynamics of continuous particle systems: Non-equilibrium dynamics

 A probability measure $\mu$ on $\Gamma$ is called a Gibbs measure corresponding to $V$, an intensity function $z\geq 0$, and an inverse of temperature $\beta$ whenever it fulfills the Georgii-Nguyen-Zessin equation \cite[Theorem 2]{NZ79}

-for all positive measurable functions $H:\mathbb{R}^d\times\Gamma\to\mathbb{R}$.
+for all positive measurable functions $H:\bbbr^d\times\Gamma\to\bbbr$.
 This definition is equivalent to the definition via DLR-equation, see \cite{Ge76,NZ79,P81,K00}.
 We observe that for $V\equiv 0$ (\ref{1.3}) reduces to the Mecke identity, which yields an equivalent definition of the Poisson measure $\pi_z$ \cite[Theorem 3.1]{Me67}.
 We also note that for either $V\equiv 0$ and $z$ not being a constant or $V\not=0$, a Gibbs measure neither is a reversible nor an invariant initial distribution for the free Kawasaki dynamics under consideration.
 In order to have thermodynamical behavior we assume that $V$ is stable, i.e., there exists a $B>0$ such that $\sum_{\{x,y\} \subset \eta} V(x-y) \geq - B |\eta|$ for all configurations $\eta \in \Gamma_0$.
 Furthermore, we shall assume that the parameters $\beta,z$ are small (high temperature low activity regime), i.e.,

-where $C(\beta):=\int_{\mathbb{R}^d}dx\, |e^{-\beta V(x)}-1|$.
-These conditions are, in particular, sufficient to insure the existence of Gibbs measures, cf.~\cite{Ru69}.
-Moreover, the correlation functions corresponding to such measures exist and fulfill a Ruelle bound defined in Section \ref{Section2}, and thus, as noted there, they are supported on $\Theta$.
+where $C(\beta):=\int_{\bbbr^d}dx\, e^{-\beta |V(x)|}-1$.
+These conditions are, in particular, sufficient to insure the existence of Gibbs measures, cf.~\cite{Ru69} and \cite{PrYu17}.
+Moreover, the correlation functions corresponding to such measures exist and fulfil a Ruelle bound defined in Section \ref{Section2}, and thus, as noted there, they are supported on $\Theta$.